 Consider too that some finishing processes are more ‘artisanal’ than precision, so it’s best to work with a company with expertise in both CNC machining and finishing to ensure the desired finish is achievable and appropriate for the application.

-If you need a reliable CNC machining company to manufacture components for your subsea or underwater technology product, get in touch with Penta.
+If you need a reliable CNC machining company to manufacture components for your marine technology or underwater application, get in touch with Penta.

-Find out more about our marine technology machining service.
+Find out more about our marine machining service.

 Our company is built on core processes, with each area of the business responsible for examining, improving and following their particular processes.
 We have put these in place to ensure every customer has a consistent, high quality experience.